Watch / Book Overviews / New Testament Overviews

 Colossians

-The book of Colossians addresses problems the church at Colossae faced, challenging believers to examine their lives and be transformed through the resurrection and love of Jesus.
-Because of Jesus' resurrection, they are reconciled to God, free from the law, and able to live transformed lives.
+The book of Colossians addresses problems the church at Colossae faced, challenging followers of Jesus to examine their lives and be transformed through the resurrection and love of Jesus.
+Because of Jesus’ resurrection, they are reconciled to God and free from the law.
 They are joined to Jesus as new creations and are part of his new multi-ethnic family.
-As members of the new humanity, no part of their human existence remains untouched by the loving and liberating rule of Jesus.
-Their suffering, temptation to compromise, moral character, and the power dynamic in their home must all be re-examined and transformed.

 9:17